-- In 2019 two sites in Callander H2 Telephone Exchange and Callander H1 Pearl Street will be completed, as well as the Windfall development at Dumbain of 26 affordable homes - These higher levels of completions are expected to continue over the next 5 years, due to the built out of other large sites that are programmed into the Strategic Housing Investment Programme such as Callander MU2 Claish Farm, Balmaha H1 Forestry Commission site, and Drymen H1 Stirling Road.
+- The higher levels of completions are expected to continue over the next 5 years, due to the built out of other large sites that are programmed into the Strategic Housing Investment Programme such as Callander MU2 Claish Farm, Balmaha H1 Forestry Commission site and Drymen H1 & LT1 Stirling Road.
+Construction is already underway on some of these sites. - Croftamie received Planning permission in principle for 14 affordable units, which is a higher density than the site was initially programmed for.

-Chart 5 below outlines current planning status of LDP sites; this does not include windfall programming.
-As can be seen 79 units have detailed planning permission (includes extant sites) and 31 units are already under construction.
+Chart 5 below outlines current planning status of LDP sites; this does not include windfall programming or completions.
+As can be seen 122 units have detailed planning permission (includes extant sites) and 109 units, on allocated sites, are currently under construction.